 One of the most frustrating this one can experience is the muting of a Microphone.
 It is especially annoying when you are in an important meeting, and suddenly, you realize that your Microphone is on mute.
-So, if the Microphone keeps muting itself on Windows 11/10 PC, then this is the article you need to resolve this issue.
+So, if the Microphone keeps muting itself, or getting disconnected randomly, even when connected on Windows 11/10 PC, then this is the article you need, to resolve this issue.

 Why does my Microphone keep muting itself?

 There are many reasons why your microphone mutes itself automatically without your permission, it can be because of the wrongful configuration of the sound settings.
 It can also be because of faulty drivers, viruses and malware, etc.